-During the year ended December 31, 2009, we drew amounts from the Credit Facility to fund the redemption of \$600.0 million of maturing senior unsecured notes.
-We repaid a total of \$1.2 billion on the Credit Facility during the year ended December 31, 2009.
+During the year ended December 31, 2009, we drew amounts from our prior Credit Facility to fund the redemption of \$600.0 million of maturing senior unsecured notes.
+We repaid a total of \$1.2 billion on our prior Credit Facility during the year ended December 31, 2009.
 The maximum outstanding balance during the year ended December 31, 2009 was approximately \$1.6 billion.
-During the year ended December 31, 2009, the weighted average outstanding balance on the Credit Facility was approximately \$669.8 million.
+During the year ended December 31, 2009, the weighted average outstanding balance on the prior Credit Facility was approximately \$669.8 million.

-On March 25, 2009, we issued \$650.0 million of senior unsecured notes at a fixed interest rate of 10.35%.
-We used proceeds from the offering to reduce borrowings on the Credit Facility.
+On March 25, 2009, the Operating Partnership issued \$650.0 million of senior unsecured notes at a fixed interest rate of 10.35%.
+We used proceeds from the offering to reduce borrowings on the prior Credit Facility.

-On May 15, 2009, we issued \$600.0 million of senior unsecured notes at a fixed interest rate of 6.75%.
+On May 15, 2009, the Operating Partnership issued \$600.0 million of senior unsecured notes at a fixed interest rate of 6.75%.
 We used the proceeds from the offering for general business purposes.
 The offering of these notes was re-opened on August 11, 2009, and an additional \$500.0 million of senior unsecured notes were issued.
 We used the proceeds from the offering for general business purposes.